ScholarJB/VMwareTraining-/README.md

 # VMwareTraining-
-Training on VMware Vpshere 8
+Training on VMware vSphere 8